vg-lab/NeuroTessMeshDocs/source/02-NeuroTessMeshUserInterface.rst

 File
 ^^^^

-The first three icons loads an scene or neuron morphology.
+The first four icons loads an scene or neuron morphology.
 The neuron morphology must be described following the `SWC format`_ Scenes composed of severan neurons must be described using an XML specific format (described in the **file formats** section).

   - **Open BlueConfig**: Opens neuron morphology in BlueConfig format.
   - **Open XML scene**: Opens a scene composed of several neurons.
   - **Open SWC**: Opens a neuron morphology in SWC format.
+  - **Open HDF5**: Opens neuron morphology in HDF5 format.

 .. _SWC format: http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html